JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 </div>
 into the `build.gradle` file *twice*, under the _both_ `repositories { .. }` blocks.

-In the IntelliJ IDEA, you may also need to make sure Gradle is running under JDK 1.8, otherwise, the project import may [fail](https://youtrack.jetbrains.com/issue/IDEA-199397).
+In the IntelliJ IDEA, you may also need to make sure Gradle is running under JDK 1.8.
+Otherwise, the project import may [fail](https://youtrack.jetbrains.com/issue/IDEA-199397).
 Check out the *Gradle Settings* to fix that.
 We will need JDK in the system PATH to make the combined Xcode build work.